rschmied/topogen/README.md

 Steps:

-1. create a directory topogen
+1. clone this directory
 2. create virtual environment in it `python3 -mvenv .venv`
+3. activate the venv `source .venv/bin/activate` (or with .fish or .bat, ...)
+4. install using `python3 -mpip install -e .`

+Alternatively, use Astral/uv:

+1. clone this directory
+2. create the venv: `uv venv`
 3. activate the venv `source .venv/bin/activate`
-4. install the wheel `pip install ./topogen-0.1.0-py3-none-any.whl`
+4. install using `uv sync --frozen`

-5. manually install the PCL wheel `pip install ./virl2_client-2.4.0+build.2-py3-none-any.whl`
+At this point, the `topogen` command should be available.

 ## Configuration